1943 Northwestern Wildcats football team

 The 1943 Northwestern Wildcats football team represented Northwestern University in the 1943 Big Ten Conference football season.
 The Wildcats finished 6–2, including 5–1 in conference play, were ranked ninth in the final AP Poll, and outscored their opponents by a combined score of 189 to 64 on the season.

+In the final Litkenhous Ratings, Northwestern ranked third among the nation's college and service teams with a rating of 120.9.

 This was future Pro Football Hall of Famer Otto Graham's third and final season as a player at Northwestern.